-Prepare a unit of work for the Year 12 Mathematics Standard Course which covers approximately half the term.
+Prepare a unit of work, a Case Study, for Year 12 which covers approximately half the term.
 You need to ensure the unit demonstrates you are ready to plan and teach Stage 6 effectively.
 Make sure you have reflected on the feedback you received for the scope and sequence you prepared for Assessment 1.